arantespp/arantespp.com/posts/zettelkasten/scrum.md

       - Is individual.
     - Scrum Master (SM):
       - A team guide.
-      - Knows the Scrum very well and coaches the whole team on the Scrum process.
+      - Knows Scrum very well and coaches the whole team on the Scrum process.
       - Looks for ways to fine-tune the team Scrum process.
-      - Is a facilitator, as he/she schedules the needed resources (human and logistical) for the events/ceremonies.
+      - Is a facilitator, as they schedule the needed resources (human and logistical) for the events/ceremonies.
       - Helps the team optimize their communication, transparency, and delivery flow.
     - Developers.

-- Tools, or artifacts:
+- Tools or artifacts:

   - Product backlog:
     - The main list of work that needs to get done.
     - Maintained by the PO.
     - It's used as sprints input.
     - It's the "To Do" list.
-    - It's constantly revisited, re-prioritized, and maintained by the PO as the product priorities and the market changes.
+    - It's constantly revisited, re-prioritized, and maintained by the PO as the product priorities and the market change.
   - Sprint Backlog:
     - Items selected from the product backlog to be executed on the current sprint.
     - The "Doing" list.